ksu-cs-textbooks/cis527/content/0-introduction/01-course-introduction.md

 Also, while some of the quizzes will be graded automatically, much of the grading will still be done directly by me or my GTA.
 This includes the lab assignments.
 For each lab assignment, you'll schedule a time to meet with us either in person or remotely to review your work for that lab.
 Finally, we'll still be available to meet with you online for virtual office hours as needed.
 Of course, you can always contact me via email if you have any questions.
 In fact, since I regularly work from home anyway, I'll probably be easier to contact than some of my fellow faculty!

 For this class, each student is required to have access to a personal computer.
 It should have plenty of RAM and CPU power to host several virtual machines concurrently.
 In addition, you'll need some virtual machine software, which is available for free to K-State CS students.
 I'll discuss how to acquire and install that software in the first lab module.
 Finally, you'll also need access to a high-speed connection capable of web conferencing with video.
 If you have any concerns about meeting these requirements, please contact me ASAP!
 We may have options available through some on-campus resources to help you out.

+This summer, I'll be working on several updates to this course.
+These updates will mainly affect the second half of the course, starting with lab 5.
+My goals is to add more content about tools such as Docker and Kubernetes, and move the focus of the course from installing and running tools directly on bare hardware in the cloud, and instead focus more on containerization and orchestration, which is closer to how things are done in industry today.
+So, stay tuned as I get those updates made and published in the course.

 Finally, as you are aware, this course is always subject to change.
 While we have taught this class several times before, there may be a few hiccups as we get started due to new software and situations.
 The best advice I have is to look upon this graphic with the words "Don't Panic" written in large, friendly letters, and remember that it'll all work out in the end as long as you know where your towel is.